mskf1383/pashmak/README.md

 git branch -D installation
 ```

-run above commands in terminal to install pashmak interpreter on your GNU/Linux/UNIX system.
+Run above commands in terminal to install pashmak interpreter on your GNU/Linux/UNIX system.

-also if you want install latest version (in development), do not run above git commands and just run it:
+Also if you want install latest version (in development), do not run above git commands and just run it:

 ```bash
 make all